rexresearch

 return valve 24 located in the cylinder head 18, these three

-valves being present in both the gasoline and the diesel forms of
+valves being present in both the gasoline and the diesel forms

-Three camshafts 28, 30 and 32 are provided for operation of the
+12. Three camshafts 28, 30 and 32 are provided for operation of

-valves 22, 24 and 26, respectively.
-It is understood that the
+the valves 22, 24 and 26, respectively.
+It is understood that

-and to open a return port 38 of the head 18.
-Also shown in FIG. 1
+operative to close and to open a return port 38 of the head 18.

-is a spark plug 40 for ignition of gases in the cylinder 12 in the
+Also shown in FIG. 1 is a spark plug 40 for ignition of gases in

-case of the gasoline engine and, as an alternative form of
+the cylinder 12 in the case of the gasoline engine and, as an

-construction, FIG. 1 also shows a fuel injector 42 for injecting
+alternative form of construction, FIG. 1 also shows a fuel

-fuel into the heated air at the beginning of the power stroke for
+injector 42 for injecting fuel into the heated air at the

-the case of the diesel engine.
-Additional cylinders 12 of the
+beginning of the power stroke for the case of the diesel engine.

-engine 26 are indicated in phantom.
+Additional cylinders 12 of the engine 26 are indicated in

 FIG. 2 shows a simplified view of the cylinder 12 and its